cdsap/Talaiot/README.md

 ## Contributing
 Talaiot is Open Source and accepts contributions of new Publishers, Metrics and Dashboards that we can include as provisioned ones in the Docker image.

+## Articles

+ What is Talaiot

+ Exploring the InfluxDbPublisher.

 ## Thanks
 Pascal Hartig, [Build Time Tracker](https://github.com/passy/build-time-tracker-plugin) it was an inspiration to build this plugin.

 [Anton Malinskiy](https://github.com/Malinskiy).

+Novoda Bintray plugin

+kohttp Library

+graphviz-java Library